U.N. condemns Assad forces, but unease grows about rebels

 Iran, Bolivia, Venezuela, North Korea, Belarus and other delegations that tend to oppose U.S. policy at the United Nations also voted no. Ecuador, which abstained last year, said it voted against the resolution because it feared it legitimized a coup and wondered "who will be the next country on the list."

-Indonesia, which voted in favour of the August resolution, said it abstained mainly because of the resolution's implied recognition of the Syrian opposition.
+Indonesia, which voted in favor of the August resolution, said it abstained mainly because of the resolution's implied recognition of the Syrian opposition.

 Mohammad Khazaee, the ambassador of Syria's ally and arms supplier Iran, accused the rebels of using chemical weapons against Syrians, something the opposition says was done by Assad's government and not rebel forces.
 He also spoke of an increasing number of "terrorist and extremist groups" in Syria.